 If the Volkswagen Golf was a dog, you’d put money on it winning ‘Best of Breed’ at Crufts.
 Dependable, solid and classy, it’s one of the best small family cars you can buy.

-The current Golf was introduced in 2012 – almost 40 years after the first Golf – and this updated version appeared in 2017.
-If you know your Golfs, you’ll notice that the new headlights, bumpers and LED tail lights make it look a little different, but the most major changes are inside.
+The current VW Golf was introduced in 2012 – almost 40 years after the first Golf – and this updated version appeared in 2017.
+If you know your Golfs, you’ll notice that the new headlights, bumpers and LED tail lights make it look a little different, but the most major changes have been made to the VW Golf’s interior.

-That said, the regular Golf hatchback we review here is the best one to pick if you’re looking for an all-round family car.
-It’s available with three or five doors, but you’ll want the five-door model if you make regular use of the relatively spacious back seats.
+That said, the regular VW Golf hatchback we review here is the best one to pick if you’re looking for an all-round family car.
+It’s available with three or five doors, but you’ll want the five-door model if you value practicality or make regular use of the relatively spacious back seats.
 Happily, it only costs a few hundred pounds more than the equivalent three-door.

 Whichever you go for, you’ll find lots of useful storage areas all over the cabin that will take drinks bottles, wallets and all the other odds and ends that you need in everyday life.
 The felt-lined front door bins prove VW has an impressive eye for detail, as they mean nothing will rattle around and drive you mad on long trips.

-Wherever you’re taking it, the Golf is easy to drive.
+Wherever you’re taking it, driving the VW Golf is a doddle.
 Its big windows and light controls help to make city driving less hard work, and the cabin’s pretty quiet at the legal limit on the motorway.

 If you do lots of long journeys, then you should go for a model with a 2.0-litre diesel engine – you’ll get more than 50mpg in everyday driving and it’s quick enough for overtaking, even on country roads.
 If you spend more time around town, then go for the 1.5-litre petrol, which is as nippy as the diesel, but smoother and quieter.
 It’s worth considering the optional automatic gearbox, too, although it can be jerky when you’re parking.